Ad-supported interface

 Not yet — we do not have an automated Yardbook importer.
 You can add your customers and schedule manually, and most operators are fully set up the same day.
 If you have hundreds of customers, email hello@grassr.io and we will help you migrate by hand while we build the importer.

-Better is the wrong frame — they make different trade-offs.
+Yardbook is free but ad-supported; Grassr is $199/year flat with no ads.
+Beyond price, they make different trade-offs.
 Yardbook is established with a broader feature set including basic estimating; if you like its desktop-first workflow, it works.
 Grassr is newer, focused on a tighter feature set, and built mobile-first with no ads, auto-charge on completion, and route optimization across daily visits.
 Try both and pick the one that feels right when you actually use it in the truck.

 Yardbook has basic estimating and proposal tools, a longer track record, and a larger user base.
 Grassr is more focused — scheduling, auto-charge payments, crew management, customer history.
 If estimating is core to your workflow, that gap matters; if it is not, Grassr's tighter focus is the point.